pedrosgmagalhaes/drex_smartcontracts/README.md

 # RealDigital Smart Contract

-This repository contains the Solidity smart contract implementation for Real Digital, a Central Bank Digital Currency (CBDC).
-Real Digital is an ERC20 token that provides functionalities for minting, transferring, burning, freezing, and checking balances.
+Digital, a Central Bank Digital Currency (CBDC).
+Real Digital is a conceptual ERC20 token that provides functionalities for minting, transferring, burning, freezing, and checking balances.

 **Note: This smart contract is a simulated implementation based on the provided ABI from Bacen (Central Bank).
 It is intended for educational and illustrative purposes only and should not be used in a production environment.**

-Please be aware that this implementation does not connect to any real-world systems or interact with the Bacen Central Bank.
-It is solely a demonstration of how the smart contract functions could be implemented based on the provided ABI.

-It is important to exercise caution and conduct thorough testing and auditing before deploying any smart contract in a live environment.
-Always consult with legal and regulatory experts to ensure compliance with applicable laws and regulations.
+Please exercise extreme caution, and conduct thorough testing, and auditing before deploying any smart contract in a live environment.
+Always consult with legal and regulatory experts to ensure compliance with all applicable laws and regulations.

 For the official implementation of a Central Bank Digital Currency (CBDC) or any financial system, please refer to the authoritative sources provided by the Bacen or relevant regulatory bodies.